 Now, we’re hoping the same technology can help us make an impact on the opioid crisis with early OUD and overdose intervention.

 Over the span of two years, Dr. Rossom and her team will study results from 30 participating clinics to see if the tool has any impact on clinical care and outcomes.
 They’ll evaluate changes in OUD diagnoses, rescue kit orders, OUD medication prescriptions, emergency department visits, hospitalizations and other outcomes.
 The research will be done in collaboration with Essentia Health and Geisinger health systems.

 “If we can start patients with OUD on medications, all-cause mortality decreases by 50%,” Dr. Rossom said.
 “There are few interventions in health care that improve mortality outcomes as dramatically.
-Opioid Wizard will hopefully improve treatment access for patients with OUD.”
+Opioid Wizard will hopefully help clinicians improve treatment access for patients with OUD.”